bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

+### Version 1.4.3

+A minor update with some clean up and additional language options.

+**Additions:**

+* Added several options for messaging so they can be easily translated into other languages
+* Added event namespacing
+* Added category to location variables

+**Fixes:**

+* The distance error would only display "miles" in the alert.
+It will now show miles or kilometers depending on what the lengthUnit option is set to.

 ### Version 1.4.2

 This is another minor patch with a few important fixes and one addition.
 The plugin has also been submitted to the official [jQuery plugin registry](http://plugins.jquery.com/), which is finally back online.